What is a DBA?

 - Sometimes a DBA is also referred to as an ABN or Assumed Business Name.

-- Sole partnerships and general partnerships are required to file a DBA.
+- Sole proprietors and general partnerships are required to file a DBA.

 - While Franchises aren’t required to file a DBA, a franchisee may want to file a DBA to let people and the state know that the franchisee is doing business under their franchise.